winitzki/scall/tutorial/programming_dhall.md

 #### Example: infinite sequences of natural numbers

-A simple example of a co-inductive type is a data type `InfSeqNat` representing an infinite sequence of `Natural` values.
+A simple example of a co-inductive type is a data type `InfSeqNat` representing an infinite sequence of `Natural` values (such as `101, 102, 103, ...`).
 This data type is the greatest fixpoint of the type equation `T = Pair Natural T`.
 An intuitive picture of this data type is an infinitely nested record:

-`{ _1 = 101, _2 = { _1 = 102, _2 = ... } }`
+`{ _1 = 101, _2 = { _1 = 102, _2 = { _1 = 103, _2 = ... } } }`

 Of course, it is impossible to   represent  this data structure literally.
-Instead, we use the encoding via the `GFix` constructor:
+In Dhall, we use the encoding via the `GFix` constructor:

 ```dhall
 let InfSeqNat = GFix (Pair Natural)
 ```

-More verbosely, we can rewrite this type using an existential type:
+We can rewrite`InfSeqNat` using an existential type more verbosely:

 ```dhall
 let InfSeqNat = Exists (λ(r : Type) → { seed : r, step : r → Pair Natural r })
 ```

-A value of type `InfSeqNat` is a function that stores some "seed" value of type `r` and is able to compute, on demand, the next "step" of the data: a `Natural` value together with a new "seed".
+A value of type `InfSeqNat`  is a data structure  that stores some "seed" value of type `r` and is able to compute, on demand, the next "step" of the data: a `Natural` value together with a new "seed".
+The seed type `r` is encapsulated within the data structure and is not visible from outside.

-To create values of this type, we need to choose a specific "seed" type and to provide an initial "seed" value and a "step" function.
+To create values of   type `InfSeqNat`, we need to choose a specific "seed" type and then to provide an initial "seed" value and a "step" function.
 The "seed" type must carry sufficient information for computing the next values at every step.

 Let us look at two example values of the type `InfSeqNat`: a sequence containing infinitely many zeros, and a sequence containing all `Natural` numbers (`0, 1, 2, 3, ...`).
+We will see that the "seed" type needs to be chosen appropriately in each case.

-To create a sequence containing infinitely many zeros, we need a "step" function that always returns `0` as the next `Natural` value.
+To create a sequence containing infinitely many zeros, we need a "step" function that always returns `0` as the `Natural` value in the pair.
 This requires no information to be stored in the "seed"; so we can choose a unit type as the "seed" type.
 The code is: